CATHOLIC ACADEMY OF COMMUNICATION PROFESSIONALS RECORDS

 Catholic Academy Series 2, Proceedings: Schedules, programs, and handouts from the Catholic Media Convocation, a joint annual meeting of the Catholic Academy and the Catholic Press Association.

-Catholic Academy Series 3, Gabriel Award: Comprised of nominations forms, lists of entrants and winners, and banquet programs since 2002.
-The preceding Gabriel Award records are included in the series 3 records of the Catholic Broadcasters Association (1965-1971) and UNDA-USA (1973-2002).
+Catholic Academy Series 3-1, Gabriel Award -- Proceedings: Comprised of nominations forms, lists of entrants and winners, and banquet programs since 2002.
+The preceding Gabriel Award records are also included in the series 3 records of the Catholic Broadcasters Association (1965-1971) and the series 3-1 records of UNDA-USA ( 1973-2002).

 Catholic Academy Series 4, Publications: Contains printouts of e-ffinity, a monthly online newsletter, 2007-2010.